datastaxdevs/workshop-introduction-to-nosql/README.md

 }
 ```

-As before, the document will automatically be given an internal unique ID.
+As before, the document will automatically be given an internal unique `documentId`.

-**✅ 3e Find all documents of a collection** :
+### ✅ 3e Find all documents in a collection

 ![Swagger 3e](images/swagger/swagger_3e.png)